- Starting Your Job Search

 School District Applicant Tracking Systems

 Most K-12 education employers prefer applicants apply through an online applicant tracking system (ATS) located on their school district human resources website.
 Common systems in the metro St. Louis area are Frontline - Applicant Tracking (AppliTrack) and PowerSchool Unified Talent (TalentEd Hire).
 Once you’ve created an application using an ATS, you are often able to transfer or import application information from one application into another, simplifying the process.
 Click below to download a spreadsheet of ATS specified by district in the metro St. Louis area.
+You can also find a listing of school districts by region on the Missouri Association of School Personnel Administrators website and clicking the "Member District Job Openings" tab.

 Missouri Regional Education Applicant Placement (REAP) Program